-- permit the board of directors to increase its own size and fill the resulting vacancies; - provide for a board comprised of three classes of directors with each class serving a staggered three-year term; - authorize the issuance of blank check preferred stock in one or more series; and - · prohibit stockholder action by written consent.
+- permit the board of directors to increase its own size and fill the resulting vacancies; - provide for a board comprised of three classes of directors with each class serving a staggered three-year term; - authorize the issuance of blank check preferred stock in one or more series; and - prohibit stockholder action by written consent.

 We are also subject to Section 203 of the Delaware General Corporation Law, which imposes restrictions on mergers and other business combinations between us and any holder of 15% or more of our common stock.
-In addition, under the indenture governing the 2025 Notes, if certain "change of control" events occur, each holder of 2025 Notes may require us to repurchase all of such holder's 2025 Notes at a purchase price equal to 101% of the principal amount of such notes.
+In addition, under the Indentures, if certain "change of control" events occur, each holder of 2025 Notes and the 2027 Notes may require us to repurchase all of such holder's 2025 Notes or 2027 Notes, as applicable, at a purchase price equal to 101% of the principal amount of such notes.
 Additionally, our Credit Facilities provide for an event of default upon the occurrence of certain specified "change of control" events.